AlexMGitHub/PyCEM/readme.md

 ### Motivation for writing C Library
-Functions written in C and compiled as a shared library can be called in Python code as if they were written natively in Python.
-One method of doing so is to use the `ctypes` foreign function library.

 Python has two major performance limitations: one, it is an interpreted language and as such will always be slower than a compiled language.
-Two, Python has the so-called "Global Interpreter Lock" (GIL) which prevents truly parallel multi-threading.
-Python's `threading` module is limited to concurrent multi-threading, meaning that only one thread can execute Python code at once because each thread must acquire the GIL before executing code.
+Two, Python has the so-called "Global Interpreter Lock" (GIL) which prevents truly parallel multithreading.
+Python's `threading` module is limited to concurrent multithreading, meaning that only one thread can execute Python code at once because each thread must acquire the GIL before executing code.
 Parallel computation can be achieved by using the `multiprocessing` library, but subprocesses have more overhead than threads and do not benefit from shared memory.

 Both of these performance limitations can be bypassed by writing C code.
 C is a compiled language, and is well-known to be highly optimized and fast to execute.
-In addition, by using an external C library the GIL can be bypassed to allow for true parallel multi-threading.
+In addition, by using an external C library the GIL can be bypassed to allow for true parallel multithreading.
 The CEM solver will be running many CPU-intensive routines and can benefit from parallelism.
 Writing C code to execute these routines will significantly improve the performance of the solver.

+Functions written in C and compiled as a shared library can be called in Python code as if they were written natively in Python.
+One method of doing so is to use the `ctypes` foreign function library.

 ## Kivy